mamonaco1973/gcp-rstudio-cluster/README.md

 When the deployment completes, the following resources are created:

 - **Networking:**
-  - A custom VPC with dedicated subnets for Active Directory, MIG cluster nodes, and bastion host
+  - A custom VPC with dedicated subnets for Active Directory, MIG cluster nodes, and NFS Gateway.
-  - Bastion host for secure RDP/SSH access (optional)
   - Route tables and firewall rules configured for outbound internet access, AD lookups, and Filestore access

 - **Security & Identity:**